Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 ## Entities Supported Versions

 Entities 1.4.x is currently the officially supported version.
-The framework should work with Unity 6.0 LTS, but version 0.15.x of the framework is generally tested against Unity 6.3 LTS.
+The framework is designed to work with Unity 6.3 LTS.
+Other versions are not supported at this time.

-Entities 6.4.x is currently in an experimental status.
-Feel free to report any issues encountered if you attempt to use this version.

-Entities 6.5.x is NOT supported at this time.
+Entities 6.4.x is NOT supported due to the messy divergence of `instanceId` and `EntityId` between Entities 1.4.x for Unity 6.3 LTS and future versions.

 ## Platform Support